IDMNYU/Ideation_PrototypingFall24LadyK/Constant_IO_Week2.md

 * what resources you need

-0. If your idea is too general, then do a round of mind mapping.
+0. Do a round of mind mapping.
 If you've changed your mind, do another round of mind mapping and post images to your site.
 Write a short reflection about this process and where you are at. what questions do you have?

-1. Once you have a solid direction/idea, do *The Bug Exercise* to go deeper or another *mind map*

-2. Do the *5 Why's* to get to the root of your desires/passion.
+1. Once you have a solid direction/idea or several ideas, ask yourself the 5 Why's for each idea.
+Each Why is asked about the answer to the previous why.
+This is to help you get to the root of your desires/passion.
 See the card for more info/reference.

-3. Explore how you will fail at this project.
-Be specific.
-Create a list.
-Group/categorize your listings under various _themes_ that are commonly shared.

-4. Map these themes on an *Assumption Map*(See the specific card).
-Copy the graphic to your sketchbook.
-Plot all your themes on this Assumptions Map.
-Turn your riskiest and most unknown assumptions into a *Hypothesis Statement* in order to start the process of validating them.

-5. Use the exercise *How Might We...* to flip your issues/fears/failures to rephrase a problem into a question.
-Do this for all of your greatest/riskiest fears & assumptions.
+2. Use the question How Might We....?
+To explore this topic more.
+Think: Divergent thinking.
+Create another mind map or list.

+3. What is motivating you about this?

+4. What are your assumptions about this?
+Tell us about them and list them.

-6. Write a paragraph or more reflection responding to each of these questions.
+5. Write a paragraph or more reflection responding to each of these questions.

-7. Write what your next steps are.
-What is it exactly that you are going to do?
-How are you going to start?
-What SPECIFC resources do you need?
-Where are those resources?
-Gather and secure the resources you need to work.
+7. Write a reflection.
+Where are you at now?
+Tell me about the process of this exercise?

 Post to your all evidence of the above exercises to your process (each numbered step) website, under constant input/output tab.
 Write a reflection of how the exercises went, and where you are at now.
 What questions do you have?